William de Warenne, 2nd Earl of Surrey

-William de Warenne, 2nd Earl of Surrey (died 11 May 1138) was the son of William de Warenne, 1st Earl of Surrey and his first wife Gundred.
+William de Warenne, 2nd Earl of Surrey (died 11 May 1138) was the son of William de Warenne, 1st Earl of Surrey and his wife Gundred.
 He was more often referred to as Earl Warenne or Earl of Warenne than as Earl of Surrey.

 Life

-His father, the 1st Earl, was one of the Conqueror's most trusted and most rewarded barons who, at his death in 1088, was the 3rd or 4th richest magnate in England.
+His father, the 1st Earl, was one of the Conqueror's most trusted and most rewarded barons who, at his death in 1088, was the third- or fourth-richest magnate in England.
 In 1088 William II inherited his father's lands in England and his Norman estates including the castles of Mortemer and Bellencombre in Haute-Normandy.
 But William II was not as disposed to serve the king as his father was.
 In January 1091, William assisted Hugh de Grandmesnil (died 1094) in his defence of Courcy against the forces of Robert de Belleme and Duke Robert of Normandy.
 In 1093 he attempted to marry Matilda (or Edith), daughter of king Malcolm III of Scotland.
 She instead married Henry I of England, and this may have been the cause of William's great dislike of Henry I, which motivated him in the following years.

-When Robert Curthose, Duke of Normandy invaded England 1101 William joined him.
+When Robert Curthose, Duke of Normandy invaded England in 1101 William joined him.
 But when Curthose promptly surrendered to Henry I, William lost his English lands and titles and was exiled to Normandy.
 There he complained to Curthose that he had expended great effort on the duke's behalf and in return lost all of his English possessions.
 Curthose's return to England in 1103 was apparently made to convince his brother, the king, to restore William's earldom.
-This was successful, though Curthose had to give up his 3000 mark annual pension he had received after the 1101 invasion, after which William's lands and titles were restored to him.
+This was successful, though Curthose had to give up his 3,000-mark annual pension he had received after the 1101 invasion, after which William's lands and titles were restored to him.